What Elephant is Extinct

 Reduction in available food resources.
 Elephants face malnutrition and starvation in the absence of the diverse plant species they depend on.

-Read More Do Elephants Have Good Eyesight
+Read More What Do Elephants Eat

 As humans continue to encroach upon these magnificent creatures’ territory, the threat of deforestation and habitat loss becomes more severe.
 To preserve the future of elephants, urgent action must be taken to address these issues and protect their natural habitats.